Marine life: Hemichordates

-Acorn worms are more highly specialised and advanced than other worm-like organisms.
+Acorn worms are more highly specialized and advanced than other worm-like organisms.
 They have a circulatory system with a heart that also functions as a kidney.
 Acorn worms have gill-like structures they use for breathing, similar to the gills of fish.
 Therefore, acorn worms are sometimes said to be a link between classical invertebrates and vertebrates.
 Acorn worms continually form new gill slits as they grow in size, and some older individuals have more than a hundred on each side.
 Each slit consists of a branchial chamber opening to the pharynx through a U-shaped cleft.
 Cilia push water through the slits, maintaining a constant flow, just as in fish.
 Some acorn worms also have a postanal tail which may be homologous to the post-anal tail of vertebrates.

 The three-section body plan of the acorn worm is no longer present in the vertebrates, except in the anatomy of the frontal neural tube, later developed into a brain divided into three parts.
 This means some of the original anatomy of the early chordate ancestors is still present in vertebrates even if it is not always visible.
 One theory is the three-part body originated from an early common ancestor of the deuterostomes, and maybe even from a common bilateral ancestor of both deuterostomes and protostomes.
 Studies have shown the gene expression in the embryo share three of the same signaling centers that shape the brains of all vertebrates, but instead of taking part in the formation of their neural system, they are controlling the development of the different body regions.